-Hydroxyurea is a prescription medication approved by the Food and Drug Administration (FDA) to treat chronic myeloid leukemia (CML).
-Hydroxyurea is also used to treat chronic myelomonocytic leukemia (CMML).
+Hydroxyurea is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat chronic myeloid leukemia as well as specific types of squamous cell carcinomas in combination with concurrent chemoradiation.
+Hydroxyurea is also used to treat chronic myelomonocytic leukemia.
 Hydroxyurea may be prescribed as part of a chemotherapy regimen to treat leukemia.

 How do I take it?

 Hydroxyurea is taken orally.
 Dosage schedules vary by case.

 The FDA-approved label for hydroxyurea lists common side effects including headache, dizziness, drowsiness, flu-like symptoms, hair loss, weight gain, nausea, diarrhea, vomiting, constipation, upset stomach, and skin rash or discoloration,